blingblingwink/blingblingwink.github.io/_posts/2023-04-13-const-volatile.md

 This is my first blog written purely in English.

 # const
 I've seen many people saying that a const variable is constant, even in cppreference.com, which however, I think is a misleading explanation.
 I prefer to regard const qualifier as **read-only**, but it might still change in the future (e.g. modified by other processes instead of you).
 When speaking of const, we need to distinguish const variable from pointer to const.
 Any direct write to const variable leads to compile-time error, any indirect write (through reference or pointer) leads to undefined behavior, so basically we can regard const variable as **real constant**.
-However, things are different when it comes to the pointer to const, which aims at delivering safe code, e.g.
+However, things are different when it comes to the pointer to const, which aims at **delivering safe code**, e.g.
 ```
 void readOnly(const int *p){
     while(true){